justinliang1020/justin-blog/content/posts/guide-to-ergonomic-keyboards/index.md

 I began dealing with RSI(repetitive strain injury) in my arms in February 2023.
 It started as a minor pain in my right forearm whenever I would type for a long period of time, and progressed to the point of losing the ability to type or use a mouse for longer than 5 seconds at a time.
 As a college new grad about to start a full-time programming job in July 2023, watching myself day-by-day lose the ability to use a computer terrified me.

-This put me on a timeline: I needed to recover within the next 5 months before my job would start, or else I would effectively become unemployed.
+This put me on a timeline: I needed to recover within the next 5 months before my job would start, or else I would become unable to do my job and unemployed.

 Here is everything I did to heal myself.
 Take everything I say here with a grain of salt, as the fixes I implemented are personal to me.
 Every person's physical differences will change what works and what doesn't.